There are too many headless CMS

 Seeing your content previewed inside the CMS helps ensure consistency by removing guesswork and simplifying QA.
 It provides a lot of benefits and is highly requested because of how simple it makes editing.

 If you have a large team, working with a CMS that allows users to edit documents at the same time could help reduce errors or improve collaboration, leading to better results.

 Ensuring content is created, reviewed, and published on time is a difficult process to get right so some CMS have brought this workflow directly into the editor, reducing steps and making publishing completed content significantly easier.

 If you’re going to have people who spend a significant portion of their day inside your CMS, it needs to be great for them to use.
-Poor user experience could mean tasks take longer, with more chance of mistakes, while great experience can solve problems you might not even be aware of.
+Providing a poor experience for your editors could mean tasks take longer with more chance of mistakes, while a great experience can solve problems you might not even be aware of.

 Your editors are in the project every day, so making it easier for them to draft changes, review, publish and rollback (when the worst happens) can save time, and money.
 A CMS that’s better suited for the job will always be more effective.